 - Primary care: administered by the medical assistant via paper form or verbal interview in the exam room, as part of the rooming process.

 - Emergency department: administered by the behavioral health professional via paper form or verbal interview, before discharge.

-- The AUDIT is a Full screen that assesses severity of alcohol use, and the DAST is a Full screen that assesses severity of non-medical drug use.
-Other Full screening tools approved for use by the Oregon Health Authority are listed here.
+- The AUDIT is a Full screen that assesses severity of alcohol use, and the DAST is a full screen that assesses severity of non-medical drug use.
+Other validated, full screening tools are available.

 - The clinician or behavioral health specialist scores the Full screen in the exam room (primary care) or before discharge (emergency department).